ibm-messaging/mqperf/index.md

 This github repository will be used to publish MQ Performance documents from the MQ Performance Team based in Hursley, England.

-For many years the traditional place for distributed Performance reports has been the [IBM SupportPac](http://www-01.ibm.com/support/docview.wss?uid=swg27007150) website.
+For many years the traditional place for Performance reports has been the [IBM SupportPac](http://www-01.ibm.com/support/docview.wss?uid=swg27007150) website.

 For new documents and performance articles, we intend to use this repository as the home for MQ Performance collateral.